Car Accident Lawyers in El Paso, Texas

 Non-economic damages are intangible losses subjectively evaluated by a jury in a car accident case.
 Although non-economic damages are harder to quantify than economic damages, this form of damage can be greater in value than economic damages.
 Types of non-economic damages may include:

 - Pain and suffering;

 - Loss of enjoyment of life

 Punitive damages are a form of damages that are not intended to restore an injured party.
 Rather, punitive damages are awarded to punish a wrongdoer.
 Although punitive damages are not typically awarded in a standard car accident case, punitive damages may be available in instances where the actions of the at-fault party were especially reckless, egregious, or intentional.

-A “statute of limitations” can be thought of as a legal time-limit on which a person must pursue a type of claim.
+A “statute of limitations” can be considered a legal time limit on which a person must pursue a type of claim.
 If the person does not bring a claim within the relevant statute of limitations, that person is effectively barred from litigating the claim in court.

 In cases of minor children, the statute of limitations is “tolled,” or extended, until the child reaches the age of majority or until the child is legally emancipated.
 The child then has two years from that date to pursue a claim.
 However, this applies only to claims that belong to the child and not to claims that belong to the parent.
 This means that while claims such as pain and suffering, mental anguish, scarring, disfigurement, and physical impairment can be brought by the child, claims such as medical expenses for the child’s injury (which belong to the parents) cannot be brought.

 Because the statute of limitations is a very important consideration that must be taken into account when evaluating your claim, it is important to consider seeking the advice of a car accident attorney, especially if you think the statute of limitations period is running out.
 An attorney can provide you with legal advice regarding the status and viability of your claim.